Lynne Conrad Marvet

 My preferred medium for visual art is mixed media collage.
 My work focuses on textures and patterns and is also contemplative.
 I work intuitively and respond to both current and older images torn from magazines, posters, cards and saved over many years.
 In 2018, I began incorporating torn bits of my abstract photography from many years ago into some of my collages.
 I also enjoy adding recycled materials, found objects, string, wire, metal, beads, stones, shells, etc. In most work, I also use acrylic, markers, pencils and oil pastels.

-Her mixed media collages and photographs are explorations of inner and outer experiences.
-Lynne has been a member of CoCA (Center on Contemporary Art) since 2020 in Seattle and one of her collages was in the "Vision 2020" Member Show.
+My mixed media art and digital photographs are explorations of inner and outer experiences.
+I have been a member of CoCA (Center on Contemporary Art) since 2020 in Seattle and one of her collages was in the "Vision 2020" Member Show.
 In 2019 she was Artist-in-Residence at Nalanda West, a center of contemplative learning.
 There she mounted a retrospective of her visual art, performed, copied the Heart Sutra, and created a temporary installation, “Dream-like Reflections” in a section of the meditation hall.

 For my performing art, I usually start with an idea sometimes informed by props or personal experiences and play for a while until a story emerges.
 I trust my instincts and have learned how to "humor my human" from my clown guru, Moshe Cohen (aka Dr. YooWho) who also taught me "lightfulness."
 Moshe helped me find my signature clown character, MeeMee HeeHee in 2003.
 Study with other comedic actors has given me additional tools for my performance kit.
 My clowning work is sometimes interactive with toys and props depending on the environment and audience.
 I love performing for kids and adults of all ages.
 I have done volunteer "clown therapy" at Bailey Boushay House and Bayridge Retirement Center in Seattle.